usmanasifzai/rails-coding-challenge/README.md

 5. This is a backend coding challenge.
 Please do **NOT** spend your time building out any kind of UI.

+6. You are allowed to install and use third-party packages.

 ## Getting Started
 1. Run: `bundle install`
 2. Run: `bundle exec rails db:create`